sgharms/manager-readme/manager_readme.md

 and I'll help you move to the place you can be best.
 Don't ride the downward slump.
 I'm here to help you move from joy to joy &mdash; even if your joy isn't with me.

+<a name="helpfulness"></a>

+### Helpfulness

+Be helpful.
+An error in my early career is that I thought I needed to outcompete my peers so that I could be "seen" and earn more / advance faster / manage my management.
+This is an egotistical and shallow model of contribution.

+If our 1/1s are effective, I know what you're doing.
+If we're communicating properly in them you understand how you will advance and earn more.
+Therefore, contributing to the team can be done _without fear_ that you'll get passed over.
+As such, offer help willingly; ask for help unashamedly.

 <a name="questions"></a>